 It is best to find someone that is an expert in the field of facial plastic surgery, instead of general plastic surgery when looking for someone to perform a facelift.
 Facial plastic surgeons focus solely on face and neck procedures.
 It is best to find someone who is an expert in operating on the specific part of the body the patient wants to be altered, in order to ensure that they are receiving the best care possible.

-Find a Facial Plastic Surgeon Who’s Right for You
+Find a Facial Plastic Surgeon in Charlotte Who’s Right for You